jpflandrs/PkXplore/README.md

 ## Aim
 - The website is oriented toward teaching/learning the basic use of phylogeny
-	- to quickly and easily discover the various phases of a phylogenetic study
+	- To quickly and easily discover the various phases of a phylogenetic study
- 	- and then, as all the produced data are downloadable the same process can be done again with other methods
+ 	- Then the same process can be done again with other methods by using the downloaded data
-  	- as an application, to discover the relations between Bacteria and Archaea species.
+  	- To discover the relations between Bacteria and Archaea species.
 	- It is also a way to explain some aspect of the analysis of bacteria communities (metagenome analysis).

-- In our team
+- In our team, on the research side
-	- It is used to quickly select a putative taxonomy level when required in a given program (typically to document the PGAP yaml file).
+	- It is used to quickly select a putative taxonomy level when required in a given process (typically to document the PGAP yaml file).
 	- We use it also to understand the taxonomy discrepencies between various methods before using more sophisticated but also more complex methods like MSA/Core genome phylogeny.
 	- For us it is also a way to quickly know the density of the genomes in RefSeq around a given target.